Mark Stoops: Miami (FL)

 In February 2001, Stoops was named the defensive backs coach for the University of Miami Hurricanes, replacing Chuck Pagano, who left to go to the Cleveland Browns.

 Arizona

 Mark's brother, Mike, was hired as the head coach of the Arizona Wildcats for the 2004 season.
-Mike then hired Mark as part of his staff.
+Mike later hired Mark as part of his staff.

 Florida State

 On December 11, 2009, Stoops accepted the job as defensive coordinator at Florida State University.

+While at Florida State, Stoops played against his brother Oklahoma head coach Bob Stoops in 2011.

 Kentucky

 On November 27, 2012, Stoops was hired as the new head coach of the University of Kentucky football program, replacing former head coach Joker Phillips, who was fired after a 2–10 season.
-In Stoops' first season as the Kentucky Head coach, he went 2-10, followed by back to back 5-7 seasons.
+In Stoops' first season as the Kentucky Head coach, he went 2–10, followed by back to back 5–7 seasons.

+In 2014, Stoops signed a contract extension that would last until 2019.

-After an 0–2 start to the 2016 season, Stoops led the Wildcats to a 7–6 finish after that start and defeated their in-state rival, the eleventh-ranked Louisville Cardinals.
-They lost in the Taxslayer Bowl to Georgia Tech.
+After an 0–2 start to the 2016 season, Stoops led the Wildcats to a 7–6 finish after that start and defeated their in-state rival, the eleventh-ranked Louisville Cardinals 41–38.
+Kentucky lost in the TaxSlayer Bowl to Georgia Tech 33–18.